Camptown Races: Recordings and uses

-As one of the most popular folk tunes, "Camptown Races" has been referenced repeatedly in cinema, television and other means of media.
+As one of the most popular folk tunes, "Camptown Races" has been referred to repeatedly in cinema, television and other means of media.
 Like many of Foster's songs, it was originally recorded on the phonograph in the early twentieth century; 1911 saw its first recording, by Billy Murray, originally sung with the American Quartet.
 The 1939 biopic about Foster Swanee River prominently features a performance of the tune by Al Jolson.
-A favourite in twentieth-century cartoons, the Looney Tunes and Merrie Melodies character Foghorn Leghorn frequently hums the tune to himself in most of the 28 cartoons he appears in, produced between 1946 and 1963.
+A favourite in twentieth-century cartoons, the Looney Tunes and Merrie Melodies character Foghorn Leghorn frequently hums the tune to himself in most of the 28 cartoons he appears in, produced between 1946 and 1963 (very similar to Huckleberry Hound, from Hanna-Barbera, which regularly hums or sings another folk song in the episodes of his series).
 The Bugs Bunny shorts Mississippi Hare and Southern Fried Rabbit relate to the song's Southern heritage to portray stereotypes of African Americans.
 A parody version of the song, called "Brainstem," was featured in Season 1, Episode 3 of Pinky and the Brain, to teach about the parts of the brain.
-Many Western films, such as Riding High, Blazing Saddles and Sweet Savage, feature brief singing performances of "Camptown Races".
+Many Western films, such as Riding High, Blazing Saddles and Sweet Savage, feature brief singing performances of "Camptown Races".Chief Wiggum performs a cover of the song in Season 7, Episode 16 of The Simpsons, while he uses the skull of Jebediah Springfield as a ventriloquist dummy.

 The song was revived on a number of occasions in the twentieth century with recordings by Bing Crosby (recorded December 9, 1940), Johnny Mercer (1945), Al Jolson (recorded July 17, 1950), Julie London (included in her album Swing Me an Old Song, 1959), and Frankie Laine (included in his album Deuces Wild, 1961).
 Country music singer Kenny Rogers recorded the song in 1970 with his group, The First Edition, on their album Tell It All Brother under the title of "Camptown Ladies".
 The football song "Two World Wars and One World Cup" is set the tune of "Camptown Races", chanted as part of the England–Germany football rivalry.

 The chorus of "Camptown Races" was also featured heavily in 1998 by the band Squirrel Nut Zippers track and music video entitled "The Ghost of Stephen Foster".
+In the same year, a novelty Eurodance cover of the song, with several changed lyrics, was released under the title DooDah! by the Danish group Cartoons.
+It reached the top 10 of several European singles charts, its highest position being number 3 in the Danish Hitlisten.